albertonavasg/pmod-oled-rgb/README.md

 ### Vivado project: screen

 To create and test the `screen_controller` block, there is a vivado project called `screen`.

-This project can be re-generated using the script `build_screen.bat` (Windows) or `build_screen.sh` (Linux).
+To replicate the project, open a cmd/terminal in its folder and run the script `build_screen.bat` (Windows) or `build_screen.sh` (Linux).
-These scripts will invoke the `screen.tcl` script, that generates the Vivado project, contained in its own folder.
+These scripts will invoke the `generate_vivado_project.tcl` script, that generates the Vivado project, contained in its own folder.
+It is done through the GUI, as for the moment it is not necessary to fully automate all the process, but this can easily be done in the future.

 This project has the following hierarchy: